peskaypea/Itunes_music_finder/README.md

 ## Features
 - Search for music by artist or song name.
 - View detailed information about the artist or song.
-- Download the music from Itunes.
-- Save your favorite songs and artists.

 ## Technology Stack
 - HTML